Data Science Coordinator to SciLifeLab Lund

 Requirements for the position are:

-- A University degree in a relevant area, e.g. computational biology, bioinformatics or other informatics related field (M.Sc. or equivalent).
+- A University degree in a relevant area, e.g. data sciences, computational biology, bioinformatics or other informatics related field (M.Sc. or equivalent).

 - Experience of working with research data management, FAIR and Open Science.